Social Security Agreement between Australia and Finland - Frequently Asked Questions

 People who live in Australia but do not have ten years' residence in Australia can count their Finnish periods of insurance or residence to qualify for an Australian pension, subject to the means test.
 During this time (until they have ten years residence in Australia) they will be paid the normal income and asset tested pension rate less the amount of any Finnish pension - ie, the Finnish pension would be 'topped-up' to the rate of Australian pension they would receive if they had no Finnish pension.

-Australian pensions in Finland will be based on the person's period of 'Australian Working Life Residence' [this is the period between age 16 and Age Pension age].
-A full pension, subject to the means test, is payable to a person with 25 years 'Australian Working Life Residence'.
-For example, under the Agreement, a man who has lived in Australia from age 30 to age 50 (ie 20 years) may, at age 65, be paid 20/25ths of a means-tested Australian age pension in Finland.
+Australian pensions in Finland are based on the person's period of 'Australian Working Life Residence' [this is the period between age 16 and Age Pension age].
+For claims since 1 July 2014, a full pension, subject to the means test, is payable to a person with 35 years 'Australian Working Life Residence'.
+For example, under the Agreement, a man who has lived in Australia from age 30 to age 50 (i.e. 20 years) may, at age 65, be paid 20/35ths of a means-tested Australian age pension in Finland.
 No pension is paid overseas if a person has less than 12 months Australian Working Life Residence.